 It’s easy to learn how to write a void check.
-Pull out the next check in your checkbook and write its number down in your check register.
+Pull out the next check in your checkbook and write its check number down in your check register.

 Take a black marker or any other obvious writing utensil and write VOID in big letters a couple of times (or once in large font) over the front of the check.
-Just make sure you leave the information on the bottom, your routing number, and account number visible.
+Just make sure you leave the information on the bottom, your routing number, and your checking account number visible.
 Also, make sure your name and address are easily visible.

 Void Check Example